-In today’s production environments, it is not only expected, but critical to keep your technology stack as up to date as possible.
-Staying current helps to mitigate security risks, while also benefiting from bug fixes, performance improvements, and new features …
+In today’s production environments, it is not only expected, but critical to keep your technology stack as up-to-date as possible.
+Staying current helps to mitigate security risks, while also benefiting from bug fixes, performance improvements, and new features and function …

 -